Riemannian optimisation methods for ground states of multicomponent Bose-Einstein condensates: Convergence analysis of energy-adaptive Riemannian gradient descent

 \subsection{Local convergence}

 Our goal is to characterise the local convergence rate of the eaRGD iteration \eqref{eq:eaRGD} with constant step size $\tau_k=\tau$ and element-wise non-negative interaction matrix $K$.
-To this end, we observe that this iteration can equivalently be written as the fixed point iteration $\varphibf_{k+1}=\psi_\tau(\varphibf_k)$ with the mapping $\psi_\tau\colon H\to H$,
+Due to the latter assumption, we do not need shifting.
+Therefore, the operator $\calAhat_{\varphibf}$ in \eqref{eq:eaRGD} can be replaced by $\calA_\varphibf$.
+Then the eaRGD iteration \eqref{eq:eaRGD} can equivalently be written as the fixed point iteration $\varphibf_{k+1}=\psi_\tau(\varphibf_k)$ with the mapping $\psi_\tau\colon H\to H$,

-where $\tilde{\psi}_\tau(\varphibf) = (1-\tau)\varphibf+\tau \calA_\varphibf^{-1}\varphibf N\out{\varphibf}{\calA_\varphibf^{-1}\varphibf}^{-1}$.
-For a~ground state $\varphibf_*\in\OB$, we have $\tilde{\psi}_\tau(\varphibf_*)=\varphibf_*=\psi_\tau(\varphibf_*)$ showing that $\varphibf_*$ is a~fixed point of $\psi_\tau$.
+where $\widetilde{\psi}_\tau(\varphibf) = (1-\tau)\varphibf+\tau \calA_\varphibf^{-1}\varphibf N\out{\varphibf}{\calA_\varphibf^{-1}\varphibf}^{-1}$.
+For a~ground state $\varphibf_*\in\OB$, we have $\widetilde{\psi}_\tau(\varphibf_*)=\varphibf_*=\psi_\tau(\varphibf_*)$ showing that $\varphibf_*$ is a~fixed point of $\psi_\tau$.
 Proving that the spectral radius of the Fr\'echet derivative $\Drm\psi_\tau(\varphibf_*)$, denoted by~$\varrho_*:=\varrho(\Drm {\psi}_\tau(\varphibf_*))$, is smaller than $1$, local convergence with rate~$\varrho_*$ follows from Ostrowski's theorem, see, e.g., \cite[Prop.~1]{AltHP21}.

 To proceed, we introduce the mappings $\zeta(\varphibf)=\calA_\varphibf^{-1}\varphibf$ and $\Xi(\varphibf)=\out{\varphibf}{\zeta(\varphibf)}^{-1}$.
 Their directional derivatives at any $\varphibf\in H\setminus\{\zerobf\}$ along $\vbf\in H$ are given by